Smart Card and Remote Desktop Services

 Smart card support is required to enable many Remote Desktop Services scenarios.
 These include:

-Using Fast User Switching or Remote Desktop Services.
+The ability to use Fast User Switching or Remote Desktop Services.
 A user is not able to establish a redirected smart card–based remote desktop connection.
 That is, the connect attempt is not successful in Fast User Switching or from a Remote Desktop Services session.

 Enabling Encrypting File System (EFS) to locate the user's smart card reader from the Local Security Authority (LSA) process in Fast User Switching or in a Remote Desktop Services session.
 If EFS is not able to locate the smart card reader or certificate, EFS cannot decrypt user files.